tlongren/longren.io/content/about.md

   name = "Tyler Longren"
 +++

 Hi!
 My name is Tyler and this is my personal site.
 I typically write about WordPress, Linux, Xbox 360&#8217;s, and various web things like CSS, PHP, and javascript.
 I am an extremely proud father, to two wonderous daughters.
-When I am not spending time with them, I can usually be found at a computer [building something][1] or in the timber cutting up the last of the elm trees.
+When I am not spending time with them, I can usually be found at a computer [building something][1] or in the timber cutting up the last of the ash trees.

 I&#8217;ve also written a book, it&#8217;s titled [WordPress Multisite Security][2].
-It was published on August 26, 2013, about a week after I turned 30 years old.
 Check it out if you like that kind of thing.
-I plan to write other books as well.

 You&#8217;ve likely come here in search of my one of my [WordPress projects][4].
 [RootDip][5] and [Unwakeable][6] are two WordPress themes I&#8217;ve created, and [Thumbnail Viewer][7] is my WordPress plugin.